citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/problem/report-problem.md

     in the standard feature listing, making it easier to locate the desired items as shown in the figure below:

--   **Opening Period: **Inform the desired period to verify the quantity of requests and registered problems, per service;
+-   **Opening Period**: Inform the desired period to verify the quantity of requests and registered problems, per service;

 -   **Contract**: Enter the contract to check the amount of requests and related